From rock climbing to spa treatments, kayaking to relaxing in hammocks, the list is almost never-ending for the best things to do in Ao Nang.

 The limestone cliffs of Krabi are famous for having some of the best rock climbing in Southeast Asia.

-While most of the crags and routes are around Railay and Tonsai, you can find a few good ones in Ao Nang and close to Krabi Town as well.
+While most of the crags and routes are around Railay Beach and Tonsai, you can find a few good ones near Ao Nang Beach and close to Krabi Town as well.

 If you are a complete beginner there are plenty of excellent rock climbing schools to help you learn the ropes.
 Select from a half-day excursion right through to week-long courses.